Skip to content

 GOAP (Goal-Oriented Action Planning)

 GOAP is an algorithmic planning approach that uses A* search to find optimal action sequences.
-Instead of using an LLM to generate plans, GOAP automatically discovers action sequences based on predefined goals and actions.
+Instead of using an LLM to generate plans, a GOAP agent automatically discovers action sequences based on predefined goals and actions.
+In Koog, GOAP is implemented through a DSL that lets you define goals and actions declaratively.

 GOAP planners work with three main concepts: